mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 6. Priority accumulator values for objects sent in the packet are cleared to 0.0, giving other objects a fair chance to be included in the next packet.

 For this demo I found some value in boosting priority for cubes recently involved in high energy collisions, since high energy collision was the largest source of divergence due to non-deterministic results.
-I also boosting priority for cubes recently thrown by players.
+I also boosted priority for cubes recently thrown by players.

 Somewhat counter-intuitively, reducing priority for at rest objects gave bad results.
 My theory is that since the simulation runs on both sides, at rest objects would get nudged slightly out of sync and not be corrected quickly enough, causing divergence when other cubes collide with them.

 # Delta Compression

+We have made great progress on compression and quantization, but there is still more we need to do.
+We have 64 cubes in the scene after all.

+... something ...

 And now, the king of bandwidth optimization: _delta compression_.